 Patients may experience mild to moderate pain for several days following their procedure.
 Any discomfort during recovery can be treated with prescription pain medication.
 Most patients will be able to return to work and perform light activity 7 days after surgery.
 For most patients, normal activity can resume within 2 weeks, while more physical activity (excluding chest targeting exercises) can resume in 4 weeks.
 By 6 weeks, the implants are settled and the final result is realized.

 Westlake Dermatology is a nationally recognized leader in cosmetic dermatology and plastic surgery procedures, including breast augmentation.
 Our Houston team is dedicated to providing optimal care and compassion to our patients.
 We use the latest techniques and implants in our state-of-the-art surgical facility to help patients achieve the results they’ve always wanted.

 Houston, Texas 77005

 Meet Our Houston Plastic Surgeons

-- Cameron Erickson, MD: Dr. Erickson is an experienced plastic surgeon who believes in a patient-focused approach with an emphasis on obtaining a true connection with his patients.
+- Cameron Erickson, MD: Dr. Erickson is a board certified plastic surgeon who believes in a patient-focused approach with an emphasis on obtaining a true connection with his patients.
 He served as Chief Resident at UT Southwestern in Dallas, a leading plastic surgery training program in the country.
 Dr. Erickson treats patients at our River Oaks location.

 Silicone Vs. Saline Breast Implants